sibytes/yetl-framework/docs/index.md

 - Have fun learning and building something that has no affiliation to anything commercial
 - Easy and fun to engineer pipelines
 - Can be used in spark everywhere (Spark PaaS, IaaS, baremetal, locally)
-- Bar landing the data in the cloud spark is all we need
+- Bar landing the data into HDFS (prem or cloud) spark is all we need
 - Excellent metadata configuration and tools - fun, simple, full featured and minimal
 - No data loading anti-patterns resulting from poorly designed re-use and metadata
 - Can be called if desired seamlessly from any workflow tool integrating transparent lineage
-- Fully and easily testable locally and remotely
 - Support batch and streaming
 - Support datalake house add-on's - hudi, deltalake

-## Feature Goals

-- Extremely Flexible
+- Extremely flexible
-- Support Behavior Driven Development
-- Support Test Driven Developement
+- Support behavior driven development
+- Support test driven developement - Locally, CI/CD agent and remote envs
-- Integrate and Support Data Expectation Frameworks
+- Integrate and support data expectation frameworks
-- Workflow Engine
+- Workflow engine
-- Auto Document Pipelines
+- Auto document pipelines